 Ira is a nervous playwright waiting and hoping to succeed with his art, which he takes it very seriously.
 But following his dreams and ambitions isn't something easy to do, specially when ...
 See full summary »

 Todd Solondz plays a high schooler who wants to get into MIT.
 The only problem is, his gym teacher hates him, and fails him because he can't hit a shot in basketball.
 He also has no luck ...
 See full summary »

 A fable of innocence: thirteen-year-old Aviva Victor wants to be a 'mom'.
 She does all she can to make this happen, and comes very close to succeeding, but in the end her plan is thwarted by her sensible parents.
 So she runs away, still determined to get pregnant one way or another, but instead finds herself lost in another world, a less sensible one, perhaps, but one pregnant itself with all sorts of strange possibility.
 She takes a road trip from the suburbs of New Jersey, through Ohio to the plains of Kansas and back.
 Like so many trips, this one is round-trip, and it's hard to say in the end if she can ever be quite the same again, or if she can ever be anything but the same again.
 Written by

 Sujit R. Varma

 People always end up the way they started out.
 No one ever changes.
-They think they do but they don't.
-If you're the depressed type now that's the way you'll always be.
-If you're the mindless happy type now, that's the way you'll be when you grow up.
-You might lose some weight, your face may clear up, get a body tan, breast enlargement, a sex change, it makes no difference.
-Essentially, from in front, from behind.
-Whether you're 13 or 50, you will always be the same.
+They think they do, but they don't.
+If you're the depressed type now, that's the way you'll always be.
+If you're the mindless, happy type, that's the way you'll be when you grow up.
+You might lose some weight, your face might clear up, get a body tan, a breast enlargement, a sex change - makes no difference.
+Essentially... from in front, or from behind... whether you're thirteen or fifty, you'll always be the same.